 This is my attempt at putting my children’s school assignments online.
 I am writing it to make it available to other families as well.
-While it has made our school days run very smoothly, my grander goal is to help other families, especially anyone feeling like they couldn’t homeschool because of time or money pressures.
-More and more I am finding families who are using this curriculum because it gives them confidence in homeschooling.
+While it has made our school days run very smoothly, my grander goal is to enable other families to homeschool, especially anyone feeling like they couldn’t because of time or money pressures.
+Other families use the curriculum because it gives them confidence in homeschooling.
 Others use it just because their kids love it!
 It’s easy for mom and fun (yet challenging) for kids.

-This school is good for anyone who needs/wants to save money or time.
+This curriculum is great for anyone who needs/wants to save money or time.
 As for money, the curriculum is free.
 The materials are online and free.
 You will need to have basic school supplies such as paper and pencils, but it requires no books or major supplies.
-In this way it is also good for those living overseas who have limited means of access to English books, etc. As for time, this is a way for your children to work independently and to free you from planning.
-This is good if you have to work, have health issues, are in school yourself or are just busy with babies and toddlers.
-If you serve overseas, you don’t need to put your kids in school so that you can learn the language.
+In this way it is also good for those living overseas who have limited means of access to English books.
+As for time, this is a way for your children to work independently and to free you from planning.
+There are EP families who are successfully using the curriculum while the parents is working, having health issues, or even in school themselves.
+If you serve overseas, you don’t need to put your kids in school so that you can learn the language; there’s another option.

 Your children will need access to a computer and the internet and to you!
 The children are often instructed to tell a parent or older sibling about what they just read.
 Be available or assign an older child to be available.
 Occasionally they may come to you and say they earned a high five or a hug.
 Please oblige!
 About once a week the kids also get a little something extra, just for fun, tucked into their school day.